top of page

 • reconnect with themselves emotionally

+Small shifts matter more than many people realise.
 Showing up consistently, even when things feel difficult, is already an important step.

 What Makes Therapy Effective?